W3bzee/W3bzee/README.md

 Hello, thanks for stopping in 👋

-I have been learning full stack Web3 Development including Solidity, Python and JavaScript.
-My primary skillset remains on the back-end development with Python Applications and trading tools.
+I have been learning full stack Web3 Development including Python, Solidity, and JavaScript.
+My primary skillset remains on the back-end with SQL & Python Database Applications and trading tools.
 I also have created various discord bots, but I enjoy taking on any challenges that need development.

 ## ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=JavaScript&logoColor=black) Projects
 ### I. [My Website](https://w3bzee.github.io/)   :computer: